algo-cancer/Sgootr/README.md

        * [Input](#input): content and format of input files to `Sgootr`
        * [Ouput](#output): content and format of output files to `Sgootr`
        * [Intermediary](#intermediary): content and format of select intermediary file to `Sgootr`
+     * [The Optional Biclustering Module](#biclustering): how to perform the optional biclustering procedure
   3. [Support and Contact](#support)

 <a name="start"></a>